 The clinical program is designed to provide the fellow with a practical knowledge of the most up-to-date methods of diagnosing and treating all types and stages of these urologic diseases.
 Trainees will be exposed to a broad spectrum of endourologic and minimally invasive surgical procedures including; percutaneous nephrostolithotomy, ureteroscopy, extracorporeal shockwave lithotripsy, laparoscopic/robotic-assisted kidney, prostate, & bladder surgery, and thermal ablation.

 The fellow will have exposure to unique training labs to enhance laparoscopic and robotic skills.
-He/she will run weekly robotic (dry lab) and simulation labs and conduct a bimonthly laparoscopic (wet lab) training lab in conjunction with urology residents.
+He/she will run weekly robotic (dry lab) and simulation labs and conduct a bi-monthly laparoscopic (wet lab) training lab in conjunction with urology residents.

-Fellowship related procedures performed annually by the faculty include >175 percutaneous procedures, >300 ureteroscopic procedures, 50 shock wave lithotripsies, and >225 laparoscopic/robotic procedures.
+Though it may vary from year to year, fellowship related procedures performed annually by the faculty include >175 percutaneous procedures, >300 ureteroscopic procedures, 50 shock wave lithotripsies, and >225 laparoscopic/robotic procedures.

 Upon completion of the fellowship program, the trainee will be able to meet the standard requirements for certification by the Endourological Society for either endourology or robotics/laparoscopy.
 The fellow will be expected to maintain an accurate and comprehensive operative log and will review this with the program director on a routine basis.